NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 Here you write and save battery models from selected vendors that has been profiled by Nordic Semiconductor.

-When writing, you are going to write new firmware on the nPM Controller to one of its available battery model slots.
+When writing, you are going to write new battery model on the nPM Controller to one of its available battery model slots.
 This can overwrite the [**Active Battery Model**](#fuel-gauge).

-When saving, the battery model is saved in the INC file format in the selected directory.
-This file format is meant for integrating the battery model into your final application with a Nordic System on Chip (SoC).
+When saving, the battery model is saved in the selected directory either to a JSON file that can be downloaded to the nPM Controller or to an INC file.
+The INC file format is meant for integrating the battery model into your final application with a Nordic System on Chip (SoC).

 ## Graph tab

-After generating the battery model, you can use the **Graph** tab to evaluate the battery state-of-charge predictions in real time.
-Make sure the battery Fuel Gauge in the **Dashboard** tab or **Fuel Gauge** tab is enabled.
+Here you can monitor the state of the PMIC, including the current voltage temperature and State of Charge (SOC).
+For SOC, make sure the battery Fuel Gauge in the **Dashboard** tab or **Fuel Gauge** tab is enabled.

 ![nPM PowerUP graph example](./screenshots/npm_graph_example.png "nPM PowerUP graph example")